wclr/yalc/README.md

 ### Keep it in git

 - You may want to keep shared `yalc'ed` stuff within the projects you are working on and treat it as a part of the project's codebase.
 This may really simplify management and usage of shared _work in progress_ packages within your projects and help to make things consistent.
 So, then just do it, keep `.yalc` folder and `yalc.lock` in git.
-- Replace it with published versions from remote repository when ready.
+- Replace it with published versions from the remote repository when ready.
 - **NB!** - standard non-code files like `README`, `LICENCE` etc. will be included also, so you may want to exclude them in `.gitignore` with a line like `**/.yalc/**/*.md` or you may use `.yalcignore` not to include those files in package content.

 ### Publish/push sub-projects